 Learn more about PSP and MSA

-In 1996 we welcomed our first child Alaina, with some drama when Janet developed appendicitis at 28 weeks and her appendix burst during the surgery.
-In 1999 and 2002, Alaina’s two brothers Brad and Connor arrived, and our lives seemed perfect.
-In the early 2000’s, I began a Doctor of Pharmacy Program, which I finished in 2007.
-In 2007 when Happy Harry’s had an ownership change, Janet and I decided to venture out and try something new; a career in the non-profit world, working beyond the boundaries of one company.
-We were excited to focus on projects and initiatives that would lead the profession of pharmacy into the future.
-A very gracious person, Anne Burns, hired me in 2007 at the American Pharmacists Association and mentored and trained me in the world of association management.
-It seemed every day I was learning something new, and ultimately by the time I left on disability, I was APhA’s Vice President of Practice and Science Affairs.
+In 1996, we welcomed our first child, Alaina, with some drama when Janet developed appendicitis at 28 weeks and her appendix burst during the surgery.
+In 1999 and 2002, Alaina’s two brothers, Brad and Connor, arrived, and our lives seemed perfect.
+In the early 2000s, I began a Doctor of Pharmacy Program, which I finished in 2007.
+In 2007, when Happy Harry’s had an ownership change, Janet and I decided to venture out and try something new: a career in the non-profit world, working beyond the boundaries of one company.
+We were excited to focus on projects and initiatives leading the pharmacy profession into the future.
+A very gracious person, Anne Burns, hired me in 2007 at the American Pharmacists Association and mentored and trained me in association management.
+It seemed that every day, I was learning something new, and ultimately, by the time I left on disability, I was APhA’s Vice President of Practice and Science Affairs.
 In addition, for ten years, from 2008 to 2018, I worked as an intermittent pharmacist in the evenings and on the weekends at the National Institutes of Health (NIH).

-While I was working at APhA and NIH, Janet was learning new skills working for a managed care organization, ultimately managing one of the organizations’ biggest and very busy facilities, not only for their outpatient pharmacy but for the entire facility, including their clinics and even their surgical suites.
-When her symptoms became too severe to serve in that capacity, she transitioned to be one of the organization’s clinical pharmacy supervisors.
+While I was working at APhA and NIH, Janet was learning new skills working for a managed care organization, ultimately managing one of the organizations’ most extensive and bustling facilities, not only for their outpatient pharmacy but for the entire facility, including their clinics and even their surgical suites.
+When her symptoms became too severe to serve in that capacity, she became one of the organization’s clinical pharmacy supervisors.

 We were in the prime years of our personal and professional lives.
-We had one grown child in graduate school and 2 in college, when we were diagnosed in our early 50’s.
-Isn’t it strange how unpredictable life can truly be?
+We had one grown child in graduate school and 2 in college when we were diagnosed in our early 50s.
+Isn’t it strange how unpredictable life can indeed be?